12 Angry Men

 Parents Need to Know

-Parents need to know that this is a gripping drama that makes assets out of a simple situation (the ordinary deliberations of a jury) and setting (the room where they have been sequestered).
+Parents need to know that 12 Angry Men is a gripping 1957 drama that makes much out of a simple situation (the ordinary deliberations of a jury) and setting (the room where they have been sequestered).
+Jurors smoke cigarettes throughout the movie.
+Biased jurors state as a "fact" that minorities drink too much alcohol.
+There is one "damn."
+A young man is accused of stabbing his father to death.
+Jurors nearly come to blows over disagreements about the case.
+One juror threatens to kill another in the heat of the moment.
+The fact that this jury is made up exclusively of white males should be explained to kids as a sign of the film's time period.
 Despite its age, this drama still has a lot to say about the principles on which the American justice system is based, as well as issues of prejudice.

 What's the story?